Tournaments, Contestant Heterogeneity and Performance: Conclusion

 \section{Conclusion}

 Many situations can be characterized as tournament-style competitions.
 Tournament theory suggests that large inherent differences in the contestants' ability can adversely affect effort provision and performance.
 We use a rich panel data set of professional darts players to show that only contest designers with particular objective functions may fear the adverse effects of heterogeneity in the ability among contestants.
-Data from professional darts tournaments provide an ideal setting to study our research question.
-We are able to precisely measure the performance of all contestants on the same task without any direct interference between contestants in a high-stakes environment.

 We show that increasing heterogeneity among contestants has detrimental effects on the performance of lower-ability contestants.
 This is in line with the theoretical predictions.
 However, the contest designer interested in the performance of higher-ability contestants may find positive returns to increasing heterogeneity among contestants.
 This result is mainly driven by the highest performers in the ability distribution.
 In addition, we show that the adverse incentive effects on the lower-ability contestant can be mitigated by biasing the contest towards the lower-ability contestant, as done in many affirmative action policies.
-We also demonstrate substantial spillover effects across tournament stages.
+We also demonstrate substantial shadow effects across tournament stages.
 Higher-ability contestants notably underperform as the ability of future competitors increases, reducing their advancement chances.
 In contrast, lower-ability contestants remain unaffected by future opponents' strength.

-We employ a two-player Tullock contest model to assess whether differences in reward evaluations and deviations from equilibrium beliefs can explain our results.
-However, our findings tend to support the hypothesis that higher-ability contestants tend to underperform under competitive pressure arising from low skill disparities.
-Their forward-looking behavior, underpinned by the incorporation of their opponent's future quality, suggests that they anticipate winning and advancing.
-This introduces a unique form of competitive pressure, distinct from contestants with lower abilities.
-To account for this, we introduce a 'choking parameter', where higher-ability contestants' effort costs negatively correlate with the heterogeneity in contestants' abilities in a two-player Tullock contest.
+We offer a theory-driven discussion on possible mechanisms to explain the increased performance of the higher-ability contestant with increasing contestant heterogeneity.
+We demonstrate that out-of-equilibrium beliefs, differential reward evaluations, and risk and effort-saving strategies are unlikely to account for the result.
+Two potential explanations are choking under pressure \cite{Baumeister.1984} and anticipated regret \cite{Hyndman.2012}.
+Using a two-player Tullock contest model, we illustrate how the pressures of close competitions and the anticipation of regret from losing to a significantly weaker opponent can explain the observed performance patterns of the higher-ability contestant.